Try-N-Test/.github/profile/README.md

 We are a dynamic team passionate about innovation and coding excellence.
 With a knack for problem-solving and a drive to push boundaries, we participate in hackathons to turn our ideas into reality.

-### Hackathons Participated
+### Competitions Participated

 - Hackout 2023
 - DUHacks 3.0
+- SheBoss Ideathon
 - HackQuest 2024

-Next on the line: Hack-Wars
+- HackWithChandigarh 2024

 ### Team Members